ryantd42/NY-Legislative-Git/2023/S944A-2023/bill.md

   January 9, 2023
   ___________

- Introduced  by  Sen. JACKSON -- read twice and ordered printed, and when printed to be committed to the Committee on Elections
+ Introduced  by Sens.
+JACKSON, FERNANDEZ -- read twice and ordered print- ed, and when printed to be committed to the Committee on Elections  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the election law, in relation  to  prohibiting  a  court from bifurcating certain primary elections